 Diwali (also called Deepawali) is among the major festivals celebrated in the diverse and secular country of India where many religions and sects live together united.
 It is festival of the people of Hindu religion.
-But when it comes to celebrating the festival, it is celebrated together likewise by the people of all other religions too in the form of bursting fire crackers, rangoli making, making sweets, etc. It is also called the ‘Festival of Lights’.
+But when it comes to celebrating the festival, it is celebrated together likewise by the people of all other religions too in the form of bursting fire crackers, rangoli making, making sweets, etc. Diwali is also called the ‘Festival of Lights’.
 It is a festival where all the Indians unite to celebrate the festival together with lots of enjoyment and enthusiasm.
 This is the time of the year when unity in diversity is at its best.
-This year in diwali 2017 the festival will be celebrated on the 19th of October which happens to be a Thursday.
+This year, diwali 2018 will be falling on 7th of November 2018 which happens to be a Wednesday.

 The main motto of the people of Hindu religion for celebrating this festival is because this was the day when Ram came to his people at Ayodhya about a month after defeating Raavan.
 As he was their king, the people suggested that this moment of his win over Raavan should be celebrated grandly.
 So, they enjoyed the moment of pride with lots of joy, enthusiasm and happiness.
 Since then, this day is celebrated as a moment of joy by the Hindus in the name of Diwali.
 However, the day when he actually defeated Raavan is celebrated as ‘Dussehra’ about a month before Diwali.

 Why is Diwali / Deepawali 2018 is Celebrated in India?